Android-for-Python/Android-for-Python-Users/README.md

 - blocking I/O operations in the above methods
 - too many `autoclass()` statements

+Monolithic `kv` is an example of doing too much work in the `build()` method.
 A solution for monolithic `kv` is to have a `kv` *file* for each screen and to instantiate the screen manager in Python.
 At `build()` only the first screen is added to the screen manager.
 Other screens are built and added after `on_start()`, either on demand or on some schedule.
 This is known as lazy loading.

 Another common solution is to schedule any initial Python compute intensive, or I/O tasks to occur after `on_start()`, either on demand or on some schedule.
 And I/O operations must *always* be implemented in a non-blocking way, for example using threading.